 Amanda serves as senior director overseeing the development of a low-cost neonatal vaccine for rotavirus and also contributing to new collaboration assessment of vaccines, global project development, funding opportunity assessments, and collaborative networks.
 Prior to joining MDGH in 2005, Amanda was a Senior Scientist and Manager of Clinical Analysis within research and development at Bavarian Nordic GmbH, living in Denmark and Germany.
 Amanda has gained extensive experience in product development teams in research, preclinical, and clinical for smallpox, HIV, and other viral vector vaccines.
 Amanda holds a first-class Honours degree in Biological Sciences and a Master’s of Public Health in Epidemiology from the University of Melbourne.
 When not making medicines for those that need them most, Amanda is out and about with her family, knitting beanies for babies, and learning Danish.

-Danielle is an associate director overseeing regulatory affairs operations and contributing to directional strategy, including global drug access and new collaboration, development, and funding opportunity assessments.
+Danielle is a senior director overseeing regulatory affairs operations and contributing to directional strategy, including global drug access and new collaboration, development, and funding opportunity assessments.
 Prior to joining MDGH in 2008, Danielle was an Australian Research Council/Center of Excellence Research Fellow and lecturer at Monash University, Australia, with a small group of staff and post-graduate students and a broad collaborative network studying host-pathogen immunology and the biochemistry of cell death in health and disease.
 Danielle is a graduate of Monash University and has a PhD in immunology from the University of Melbourne.
 Danielle has been fascinated by immunology since she first learned about the weaponry pathogens deploy on their human hosts.
 When not working for global health equity, she is most likely to be found in a Melbourne coffee shop or at a park with her husband and their wolfhound.

 John serves as senior director, primarily supporting the manufacture and supply of moxidectin tablets but also helping manage MDGH’s non-clinical development activities.
 Prior to joining MDGH in 2016, John served as Vice President, Drug Development and Director, Drug Discovery at Biota Pharmaceuticals where he worked on respiratory antiviral drugs and nucleosides intended for the treatment of hepatitis C. While at Biota, John was fortunate to be able to work across the drug discovery and development lifecycle.
 Before making the move to industry in 2002, John was a Senior Lecturer at the University of Melbourne, an ARC QEII Fellow at the Australian National University, and a post-doctoral fellow at Harvard University.
 John holds a PhD in synthetic organic chemistry from the University of Melbourne and is a graduate of the Australian Institute of Company Directors.
 He lives in Melbourne with his wife, children, and dog.
 When not diving into the vagaries of drug product manufacture and control, John enjoys cycling, pretending to surf, and all-grain brewing.